digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 Script files are stored in `${openhab_home}/configurations/scripts`.

+Rules provide flexible logic to openHAB for automation which can also use scripts(macros) using related events and actions..

-Please visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section on creating rules and scripts by using related events and actions.
+Please visit the [automation](https://github.com/openhab/openhab/wiki/Automation) section for further detailes.

 ### Persistence
 Script files are stored in `${openhab_home}/configurations/persistence`.

-Please visit the [persistence](https://github.com/openhab/openhab/wiki/Persistence) section for further details on how to store item states over a time (a time series).
+Persistences can store item states over a time (a time series).

+Please visit the [persistence](https://github.com/openhab/openhab/wiki/Persistence) section for further details.

 ### Transformation
 Transformations files are stored in `${openhab_home}/configurations/transformation`.

+Purpose: tbd...

 Please visit the [transformation](https://github.com/openhab/openhab/wiki/Transformation) section for further details.